-Chimchurri is a zesty green sauce that hails from Argentina, it is the perfect companion to grilled/baked meats, seafood and vegetables.
-Most people think of this as a sauce for the summer months however I really love it in winter to provide some welcome relief from the heavy, earthy flavours of tray baked root vegetables.
+When I feel like adding zesty freshness with a touch of heat Chimichurri is my go to.
+It is a fresh green sauce that hails from Argentina, it is the perfect companion to grilled/baked meats, seafood and vegetables.
+Most people think of this as a sauce for the summer months.
+However, I really love it in winter to provide some welcome relief from the heavy, earthy flavours of tray baked root vegetables.

-Tahini dressing I love in nourish bowls AKA anything that is fresh and seasonal and thrown in a bowl!!
-It really complements slow baked pumpkin, tabouleh, quinoa and brown rice ….
+For a creamier and more nurturing flavour, I choose the tahini dressing.
+It works really well in nourish bowls – AKA anything that is fresh, seasonal and thrown in a bowl.
+It complements slow baked pumpkin, tabouleh, quinoa and brown rice.
 I cannot live without this stuff!
-It is often the thing that brings life to one of my lunch staples – quinoa and leftover veggies – a sprinkling of fresh coriander or flat leaf parsley leaves, a scattering of seeds makes it complete!!
+It brings life to one of my lunch staples – quinoa and leftover veggies.
+A sprinkling of fresh coriander or flat-leaf parsley leaves, a scattering of seeds make it complete!!

-As for Roast Capsicum Sauce – well this is a flavour sensation – the sweet caramelised flavour of capsicum is just lovely with meals that include chicken.
-It really marries well with salads that contain peppery greens such as watercress or rocket, it offsets the sweetness well.
+As for Roast Capsicum Sauce – well this is a flavour sensation.
+The sweet caramelised flavour of capsicum is just lovely with meals that include chicken, chickpeas or roasted/steamed veggies.
+It really marries well with salads that contain peppery greens such as watercress or rocket, offsetting the sweetness.
 We often make a salad with goat cheese or feta crumbled over the top and a scattering of pumpkin seeds.
 This bright and cheerful sauce is full of antioxidants.

-Have fun experimenting and trust your palate to come up with wonderful new combinations with these sauces.
+Get cracking and do some experimenting.
+Trust your palate to come up with wonderful new tweaks to these healthy dressings.
 Choose your own adventure!

 75mL hulled tahini paste